-The means by which the stories from Talis reached me were rather peculiar, and I have
+The means by which the stories of Talis reached me were peculiar, and I have

 been confounded in my efforts to find where (or perhaps when) their realm existed.
 Exists?

-Nevertheless, I have pieced together many of the fragments I found, apparently shreds of their
+In any case I have pieced together the fragments I found, apparently shreds of their

-preserved visual memories and stories gathered for their history...and as warning to others.
+preserved visual memories and stories gathered for their history...and sent as warning to others.

 Other pieces I am still working to decode, and perhaps will publish too if there is interest.